jerela/OpenSimLive/README.md

 **THIS NEEDS UPDATING**

 1. Download and unzip the package to a directory on your hard drive.
-2. Open CMake and select that directory as the source code directory.
+2. Open CMake and select the directory from the previous step as the source code directory.
 - Put YourFilePath/YourSourceCodeFolder-build or whatever else you want as the build folder and allow CMake to create a new folder when prompted.
 - Select **x64** as the generator when prompted.
 - Select **Configure**.
 CMake variables and their values should now be displayed.
 If any of them are not found, you can manually type in folders.
 An example file path of each is as follows: